nikopartanen/alexandniko/README.md

 ## Tiedoksi / Practical info

 Suomenlinna on lähellä Helsingin keskustaa, joten majoituksen etsiminen tältä suunnalta voi olla hyvä ajatus.
 Osa vieraista on jo varannut majoituksen Scandic Marski -hotellista.
+Täältä voi varata huoneen alennetulla hinnalla osoitteesta marski@scandichotels.com, ja koodilla WED150817 voi saada ryhmäalennuksen.

 Suomenlinna on saari, josta pääsee jatkuvasti lautalla mantereelle.
 Tenalji von Ferseniin on pieni kävelymatka mukulakiviä pitkin laivalta.
 Meidän täytyy lähteä juhlatilasta klo 1 yöllä.

 Suomenlinna is close to Helsinki center, so looking for accommodation close by can be useful.
 Some guests have already booked rooms in Scandic Marski.
+It is possible to book rooms there with a reduced price using code WED150817, the email address is marski@scandichotels.com.

 Suomenlinna is an island, but there is continuous ferry connection to the mainland.
 Tenalji von Fersen is a short walking distance away from the ferry.
 We have to leave Suomenlinna at 1 am.